8 Best Renters Insurance Companies in California of 2026

 Amica Mutual: Best Policy for Coverages

 Amica Mutual is an ideal option for renters insurance because of its comprehensive coverage.
-Amica provides protection from perils such as fire and theft and additional coverage for personal property, including items like furniture and electronics.
+Amica protects from perils such as fire and theft and additional personal property coverage, including furniture and electronics.

 Amica's liability coverage also safeguards you in cases of lawsuits or medical bills if there is an accident at your rental residence.